Investors look to 2008 for guidance on when to jump back in

 He said Pershing was "redeploying our capital in companies we love at bargain prices that are built to withstand this crisis".
 Goldman Sachs' view was that this week's record stock market rally had been led by "underweight" sectors, suggesting many funds had been covering short positions.
 Indeed, energy, travel and auto stocks were Tuesday's biggest gainers.

-"(The market) won't need to see a peak in U.S. (Covid) cases, it just needs to see some confirmation of the path and it nees to be happy with the path," Sheets said.
+"(The market) won't need to see a peak in U.S. (Covid) cases, it just needs to see some confirmation of the path and it needs to be comfortable with the path," Sheets said.
 But so far he remains underweight credit and has only marginally upped equity exposure.

 In Europe, an index of European credit default swaps, that measure the default risk of a basket of sub-investment grade companies, is off its peaks but remains elevated at around 520 basis points, almost double end-February levels.
 The volatility index's (VIX) 30% drop from recent peaks is a clear positive for riskier assets.
 But if 2008 is any guide, its decline may not yet signal the market trough.
 In 2008, the VIX retreated from highs in October, but markets took another five months to bottom out.